-As the capstone course for the M.B.A. program, students integrate analytical tools and knowledge from the various functional areas of management, previous
+As the capstone course for the M.B.A. program, students integrate analytical tools and knowledge from the various functional areas of management, previous graduate courses, work experience and strategic management theories.
+Case studies and readings provide students the opportunity to analyze past and current strategies and to formulate and implement new strategies for various types of organizations.
+Prerequisite: Completion of all Phase I courses.

-MGMT 7000 - Business Architect Certificate Program (credit) The Business Architect Certificate Program (BACP) is designed to enhance the understanding and skills of business professionals who are in roles utilizing the framework and methodology of business architecture to improve enterprise-level and business-unit performance.
+MGMT 7000 - Business Architect Certificate Program (credit)

+The Business Architect Certificate Program (BACP) is designed to enhance the understanding and skills of business professionals who are in roles utilizing the framework and methodology of business architecture to improve enterprise-level and business-unit performance.
 The curriculum was developed by a team of expert practitioners affiliated with the Twin Cities Business Architecture Forum, to address the primary goal of improving each participant's capacity to articulate and achieve the benefits possible from the effective application of principles and techniques within a specific context.
 Learners who successfully complete the program receive a Business Architect Certificate from Metropolitan State University.
 BACP is a comprehensive approach to the discipline of business architecture structured around four modules that cover the key concepts and competencies needed for effective advocacy and deployment within an organization.
 The program is typically taught by four different instructors, each with a different perspective and background that contributes to a broader understanding of the discipline.
 In addition, the highly interactive nature of the program draws upon the experience of participants from a variety of industries and business environments, further enriching your learning experience and expanding your professional network.
 The modules include: Introduction: Overview, skills, concepts, models, applications, roadmaps ~ Identifying the Current State ~ Defining the Future State ~ Launching Business Architecture/Being a Business Architect.